 His passion for this class is shared by his partner in teaching, Manuel Hassassian, as he is a distinguished scholar of Palestine, equally dedicated to working toward peace between Israel and Palestine.

 The duo began teaching together in 1993 when Kaufman approached Hassassian to create the course together.
 They initially bantered over the direction of the course, the syllabus, readings and even what vocabulary to use, but settled into an easy partnership that soon became a deep friendship.
 Each summer, the two share a home together and useto seek out housing in the Maryland and DC area.
-Kaufman also lists his home with in Haifa while he is teaching with Hassassian.
+Kaufman also lists his home within Haifa while he is teaching with Hassassian.

 Over the years, the class has adapted to changes every year, adapting to the changes in the region, and the political climate.
-The class offers students the narratives of both sides of the conflict, what they have learned about conflict resolution, and their reflections on whether peaceful conflict is possible.
+The class offers students the narratives of both sides of the conflict, what they have learned about conflict resolution and their reflections on whether a peaceful conflict is possible.